semantifyit/schema-org-adapter/README.md

 ```

 ## Features

-**Empowers the semantic web:** <a href="http://schema.org/" target="_blank">Schema.org</a> has become the standard vocabulary for the semantic web.
+&#8984; **Empowers the semantic web:** <a href="http://schema.org/" target="_blank">Schema.org</a> has become the standard vocabulary for the semantic web.
 This **Schema.org Adapter** gives developers a clear API to access the schema.org vocabulary in a simple way.

-**Supports external vocabularies:** The **Schema.org Adapter** is lightweight because it does NOT include the vocabulary data, instead it allows the user to input his needed local/remote vocabularies (JSON-LD or URL to JSON-LD).
-This gives the user the possibility to specify the that <a href="https://schema.org/docs/developers.html" target="_blank">version/part of Schema.org</a> he needs, and also to use <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/vocabulary.md" target="_blank">external vocabularies</a>.
+&#9733; **Clear data model:** The data model of the rdf-based, machine-readable version Schema.org is slightly adapted (see <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/algorithm.md" target="_blank">documentation</a> for details) to create the <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/dataModel.md" target="_blank">clear and pragmatic data model</a> of this **Schema.org Adapter**.

-**Clear data model:** The data model of the rdf-based, machine-readable version Schema.org is slightly adapted (see <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/algorithm.md" target="_blank">documentation</a> for details) to create the <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/dataModel.md" target="_blank">clear and pragmatic data model</a> of this **Schema.org Adapter**.
+&#8633; **Supports external vocabularies:** The **Schema.org Adapter** is lightweight because it does NOT include the vocabulary data, instead it allows the user to input his needed local/remote vocabularies (JSON-LD or URL to JSON-LD).
+This gives the user the possibility to specify the <a href="https://schema.org/docs/developers.html" target="_blank">version/part of Schema.org</a> he needs, and also to use <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/vocabulary.md" target="_blank">external vocabularies</a>.

-**Built-in reasoning:** The API of **Schema.org Adapter** offers functions and parameters to enable built-in reasoning on the used vocabulary-terms (e.g. resolution of properties, sub-classes, ranges, etc.)
+&#9851; **Built-in reasoning:** The API of **Schema.org Adapter** offers functions and parameters to enable built-in reasoning on the used vocabulary-terms (e.g. resolution of properties, sub-classes, ranges, etc.)

 ## API